 CHICAGO – Does anyone remember when Lindsay Lohan made headlines for film roles instead of legal troubles?
 It seems like LiLo would like to go back to those days as she’s reportedly eyeing a new role in a big screen drama according to Radar Online.

-CHICAGO – When most people think of UCLA sports, they think of the NCAA basketball team (and the NCAA basketball odds by BetUS for how they’ll do in March Madness).
+CHICAGO – When most people think of UCLA sports, they think of the NCAA basketball team.
 Then it’s UCLA football, then UCLA dorm girls and somewhere down the line it’s UCLA baseball.

 CHICAGO – “Machete” may be one of the most wonderfully-conceived films of 2010.
 The idea that one of the fake trailers from “Grindhouse” could ever become a full-length film is a movie lover’s dream come true (and it’s so ironic that “Machete” grossed more domestically than the movie that spawned it).
 While I love the very existence of “Machete,” the movie itself is something of a disappointment, and it’s not helped by a mediocre Blu-ray that barely has any special features.